The Art Of Cooking With A Low Flame

 3. If your friend’s next door neighbor comes over and asks you to join them at a wedding after-party at their house, Do Go Over And Be Polite — Take A Bottle Of Something With You.
 If the Italian wedding singer starts to sing Volare, Sinatra and other traditional wedding favorites, Do Join In With The Leg Kicking And Choruses.

 This was a tremendous amount of fun.
-Even the parts where liver-spotted grandpa wanted me to go to Harrah’s with him later that night and the old Italian ladies “went drippy” all over D and other young men present.
+Even the parts where liver-spotted grandpa wanted me to go to Harrah’s with him later that night and the old Italian ladies “went drippy” all over D and the other young men present.

-The heady ups and downs of feelings that came with the events of the past few days, globally and locally, seem like a mirage dancing on the hot asphalt.
+The ups and downs of feelings that came with the events of the past few days, globally and locally, seem like a mirage dancing on the hot New Orleans asphalt.
 They are there and, yet, they are not.
 The stickiness comes when I feel a part of the optical illusion.
-I am here, and then I am not.
-Sailing forth in a fog, fugue, whatever one wishes to call it, with the concrete realities that are the lingering smell of sambar powder and a temporary mehendi tattoo which refuses to detach from my skin.
+I sail forth in that fog, fugue, whatever one wishes to call it, with the concrete realities that are the lingering smell of sambar powder and a temporary mehendi tattoo which refuses to detach from my skin.
+Mimosa, I’m simmering and smoldering, and have an APB out on the spontaneous combustion.

 Addendum: The low flame is significant in more than cooking.
 It is a rather literal illustration of getting through a period of emotional and physical tumult as long as the fire is low and the process works itself to its natural end.
 Some days don’t warrant jacking up the heat – you just have to wait it out.